wguyman/mixedreality/Docs/before-you-buy-faqs.md

 ---

-# Before You Buy - FAQs
+# Before you buy - FAQs

 ## Retailers and OEMs (manufacturers)